Great Wyrley: Transport

 Prior to 2008, the area was largely covered by West Midlands Travel and Chase Bus.
-The area was adopted by Arriva Midlands under the 'Chase Linx' brand which has since become Sapphire.
-The 71 was adopted by Select following cut backs to Arriva services in 2018.
-Service 2 was taken over by D&G Bus, operating as Chaserider, on 10 January 2021 following the purchase of Arriva's Cannock depot.
-Chaserider later replaced route 2 with an extension of Stafford route 74 but reverted back to a standalone Cannock - Walsall route renumbered 1A.
-Chaserider also took over route 71 from Select Bus, part of the Centrebus group.
+The area was adopted by Arriva Midlands under the 'Chase Linx' brand which became 'Sapphire'.
+In 2020, Arriva's Cannock depot was brought by D&G Bus under the Chaserider brand who took over service 1 (from Arriva) and 71 (from Select Bus).

-Route 2 is based on the old 351 service, and X51 from the 951 service over 10 years ago.
-This reduced to peak time only but in April 2019 a new timetable launched to run all day between Cannock and Birmingham via Great Wyrley.
-This prompted the eventual withdrawal of similar Arriva Midlands service 1 in 2020, which was relaunched by predecessor Chaserider in 2021.
+Route X51 is based on the old 351 and 951 services over 10 years ago, but reduced to peak time only for many years.
+In April 2019 when a new timetable launched to run all day between Cannock and Birmingham via Great Wyrley.
+This prompted the eventual withdrawal of Arriva Midlands service 1 in 2020.
+It was relaunched by predecessor Chaserider in 2021, but was soon curtailed as a Wyrley circular and no longer continuing to Walsall.
+Now service X51 provides the only bus link to Walsall through the village.